IsaacCavallaro/course_work/Term 1/Week 10/model_view_controller/mvc_introduction.md

 		rspec

-- The first error we get is a name error - uninitialised constant MenuItem (see image below)
+- The first error we get is a **name error - uninitialised constant MenuItem** (see image below)

-- This is good because that is how we expect this to fail
+- This is good because that is how we expect this to fail!

-- This is because even though we have defined the files for our models, we haven’t actually added any code yet.
+- This fails because even though we have defined the files for our models, we haven’t actually added any code yet.

 - Therefore we should got to MenuItem and try and get the test to pass.